What is hereditary leiomyomatosis and renal cell cancer?

 How is HLRCC diagnosed?

-HLRCC is suspected when a person has a history of multiple leiomyomas.
-A family history of fibroid tumors and type 2 papillary renal cancer also raises the possibility of HLRCC.
+HLRCC is suspected when a person has a history of multiple skin leiomyomas.
+A family history of fibroid tumors, particularly early in life, and type 2 papillary renal cancer, especially if it develops early, also raise the possibility of HLRCC.
 Genetic testing to look for mutations in the FH gene is available for people suspected of having HLRCC.

 What are the estimated cancer risks associated with HLRCC?

 HLRCC is associated with an increased risk of type 2 papillary renal cell carcinoma.
-For people with HLRCC, the estimated risk for this type of kidney cancer is about 15%.
+For people with HLRCC, the estimated risk for this type of kidney cancer is about 15% to 30%.

 What are the screening options for HLRCC?

 There are no specific screening guidelines for HLRCC.
-The most common screening options for those at a higher than average risk of HLRCC are regular skin examinations and an abdominal/pelvic computed tomography (CT) scan , which is a three-dimensional picture of the inside of the body using an x-ray machine, with contrast, meaning a special dye, or a magnetic resonance imaging (MRI) every two years.
+The most common screening options for those with a germline FH gene mutation or those suspected to have HLRCC based on their signs or symptoms are regular skin examinations and an abdominal/pelvic computed tomography (CT) scan, which is a 3-dimensional picture of the inside of the body using an x-ray machine, with contrast, meaning a special dye, or a magnetic resonance imaging (MRI) every year.
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-If a suspicious kidney lesion is found, a CT scan with and without contrast, renal ultrasound examination, and/or an integrated positron emission tomography-computed tomography scan (PET-CT) , which is a way to create pictures of organs and tissues inside the body using a small amount of a radioactive substance, may also be done to learn more about the suspicious area.
-Also, women may be recommended to have regular gynecological examinations and imaging studies, such as an ultrasound , to look for uterine fibroids.
+If a suspicious kidney lesion is found, renal ultrasound examination, and/or an integrated positron emission tomography-computed tomography scan (PET-CT), which is a way to create pictures of organs and tissues inside the body using a small amount of a radioactive substance, may also be done to learn more about the suspicious area; however, these cannot replace a CT or MRI scan as screening tools.
+Also, women may be recommended to have regular gynecological examinations and imaging studies, such as an ultrasound, to look for uterine fibroids.

 Screening options may change over time as new technologies are developed and more is learned about HLRCC.
 It is important to talk with your doctor about appropriate screening tests.